h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Binary Tree Inorder Traversal/solution.md

 The key value `6` does not hold any other nodes so we'll add that to our list then move on to the current node `4`, the current node value will be added to the list also

-Since we are the current node we then check the right subarray which in this case is the remaining node which is `5`
+Since we are the current node we then check the right subtree which in this case is the remaining node which is `5`
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/58718ed4-c3a5-40dd-8333-81dea0c08db9)

 At this point we've traversed the whole tree and the return value would be: